mate-academy/js_inverse_robot/checklist.md

 if (robot[key]) {
 ```

-3. [NAMNING] - use proper names for variables - if you want to name variable `result`, pick a better one :)
+3. [NAMING] - use proper names for variables - if you want to name variable `result`, pick a better one :)